squirrelsoft-dev/doc-fetcher/commands/generate-skill.md

 # Generate Documentation Skill

-Create a Claude Code skill from cached documentation in the current project's `.claude/docs` directory, enabling version-specific expertise and accurate AI guidance.
+Create a Claude Code skill from cached documentation in `~/.claude/docs`, enabling version-specific expertise and accurate AI guidance.
+Skills are saved to `~/.claude/skills`.

 ## Current Context